KYang646/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+The result is the same but the method is different due to the While function executes based on condition first and the Repeat function runs the block first then checks the condition of While.

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+Break stops the function once a condition is met whereas continue progresses the function even if the condition is met.

 ***
 ## Question 17